-Woman dead, 2 others injured after off-duty cop crashes into Gresham restaurant
+Cop charged with DUI after woman killed, 1 other injured after car crashes into Gresham restaurant

 Police said the officer was also taken to the hospital for a neck injury where he was stabilized.

-The department did not say if the officer will face any disciplinary action due to the deadly accident.
+The department did not say if the officer will face any internal disciplinary action due to the deadly accident.

 The second car involved in the crash fled the scene.